 Melanie Stallings Williams is a professor and chair of the Department of Business Law at California State University, Northridge.
 She teaches at the graduate and undergraduate levels, with courses including traditional Business Law core courses along with Marketing Law, Intellectual Property Law, Ethics, Negotiation, in the MBA Introduction to Contemporary Business cross-disciplinary course and in the university’s Sustainability program.
-Her areas of academic research include antitrust law, intellectual property, biotechnology, small business programs and pedagogy.
+Her areas of academic research include antitrust law, intellectual property, ethics, biotechnology, small business programs and pedagogy.

 Professor Williams has a B.A. from the University of California at Santa Cruz and J.D. from Boston University School of Law.
 She is a member of the State Bar of California and practices in the areas of civil litigation, business matters and intellectual property.